 They paid $10,000 per application, and hoped they would become one of the five companies awarded permits.
 The initial fee of $60,000/year for each of the five pharmaceutical processor permittees was a minor part of their business plans.
 One applicant predicted it would spend $10-$20 million to start up the business.
 The medical marijuana market alone might not justify such expenses, but businesses anticipated that getting in on the ground floor would position them for greater profits once recreational use was legalized.7

-The state required that the five pharmaceutical processors must grow, process, and sell the CBD at one location.
+The state required that the five pharmaceutical processors must grow, process, and sell the marijuana at just one location.
 No other state had such a requirement for complete vertical integration mandating that the companies with licenses had to find or construct production/processing/sales buildings.
 In a state with eight million residents, there would be only five sales outlets.

 Makers of cigarettes/cigars/pipe tobacco products and liquor distilleries are allowed to grow, process, and retail at separate locations.
 Wineries which make direct sales to customers at tasting rooms receive some benefits if they grow their grapes in Virginia, but no agricultural businesses faced more restrictions than medical marijuana processors.